malexsmith/3700_Assignment_2_NMDS/README.md

                 method = "bray")
 stats
 ## so does the region affect the community of species living at these vents?
 Compare the variation between groups to the variation within groups.

+# beta.JTU is the  value of the turnover component, measured as Simpson dissimilarity.
+# beta.JNE is the value of the nestedness component, measured as nestedness-resultant fraction of Sorensen dissimilarity
+# beta.JAC is the value of the overall beta diversity, measured as Sorensen dissimilarity

+turnover_or_nestedness = beta.multi(data2, index.family="jaccard")
+turnover_or_nestedness=as.data.frame(turnover_or_nestedness)
+turnover_or_nestedness

 ## Finally - the next block will create a three page pdf of your map, alpha- and beta-diversity analyses.
 Print these off and use them